Here’s how you build a successful Scrum team

 Scrum team roles and responsibilities

-Although all team members are considered equally important, there are distinct roles that guide the team through each iteration to the final successful project outcome.
+Although it is valuable to have teams that are cross-functional, in Scrum teams, there are distinct roles that guide the team through each iteration to the final successful project outcome.

 - Setting the priorities and providing directions to the rest of the team on what each sprint will cover